total-typescript/total-typescript-book/book-content/book.md

 ## Running TypeScript in Watch Mode

 Manually running `tsc` every time you make a change to a TypeScript file will get boring fast.
-You might forget it, and wonder why your changes aren’t yet in the browser.
+You might forget it, and wonder why your changes aren't yet in the browser.

 Fortunately, the TypeScript compiler has a `--watch` flag that will automatically recompile your TypeScript files on save: